scrambledeggs/cookbook/README.md

 - To help onboard new hires quickly
 - To help other companies gain an insight on how work is done at Scrambled Eggs

+### Adding to the Cookbook
+Create a topic branch for the proposed addition/change and create a pull-request for it

 ### Credits
 Inspired by:
 - [proudcloud/awesome](https://github.com/proudcloud/awesome)